nscuro/qisbot/README.md

  * `pip3 install -r requirements.txt`
  * You may want to use a [virtual environment](https://virtualenv.pypa.io/en/stable/) for this
 * You're all set! qisbot can now be startet with `python3 runqisbot.py`

-### The *other* way
-* I'm trying to provide standalone binaries for every release of qisbot
-* The binaries are created using [PyInstaller](http://www.pyinstaller.org/), see their website for further details
-* You can find them in the project's [releases section](https://github.com/scuroworks/qisbot/releases) when they're available

 ## Usage
 * Get an overview of qisbot's functionality: `python3 runqisbot.py -h`